thedaviddelta/myJDoc/README.md

 ## ✨ How does it work?

-This extension automatically changes JavaDocs to a selected version from every other one (defaults to 8).
+This extension automatically changes JavaDocs to a selected version from every other one.
++ For JavaSE, version defaults to 8, and conversion to 11+ only works from 11+.
++ For JavaEE, selecting versions over current max (7) automatically redirect to 7.
++ For JavaFX, 11+ versions (out of Oracle docs) aren't supported.

-It makes use of a small window for selecting the prefered version and for turning the extension on/off.
+The addon makes use of a small window for selecting the prefered version and for turning the extension on/off.
 It perfoms the update using some simple JS `replace` functions.

 ## 📝 License